YesWeCandrew/MyMarketplace/items/report.md

 - ...

 2. *Bug 2:*
+- *Sometimes when the app is first run and the buy again button is pressed, the app crashes.*
+- ...
 3. ...

 *List all the known errors and bugs here.
 If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*